Manifold Coordinates with Physical Meaning: Theoretical results

-We first study when a group of functions on an open $U\subset\mathbb{R}^d$ can be represented with a subset of functionally independent functions.
-The following lemma implies that if a group of non-full-rank smooth functions has a constant rank in a neighborhood, then it can be showed that locally we can choose a subset of these functions such that the others can be smoothly represented by them.
+We first study when a set of functions on an open subset $U\subset\mathbb{R}^d$ can be \emph{almost smoothly} represented with a subset of functionally independent functions.
+The following lemma implies that if a set of non-full-rank smooth functions has a constant rank in a neighborhood, then locally we can choose a subset of these functions such that the other functions can be smoothly represented by them.
 This is a direct result from the constant rank theorem.